Brainiac Live! at the Palace Theatre

 The Palace Theatre on Shaftesbury Avenue hosts Brainiac Live!.
 This immersive live show encourages full audience participation – whether it’s clapping, countdowns or booing.
 Brainiac Live! is a natural extension of the TV show, and the children and adults in the theatre are cheering along in no time.

 Billed early as “the show that farts in the sleeping bag of science”, it becomes apparent that the brainiacs behind the show have been mindful of the adults accompanying the children.
 There are jokes aplenty for grown-ups through the experiments, dropped casually throughout so not to alienate the little ones, but leaving the older crowd smirking.

 Now, here’s the science bit.
 Experiments include the painful “things you can run through“ during which wallpaper and plasterboard are conquered but netting proves too much of a tangle.
 “Misheard lyrics”, a PG version of Peter Kay’s live sketch, keeps the audience amused between set changes and it turns out that the best way to spin an office chair is with two small rockets and a Harrier jump jet seatbelt!

 The “airzooka challenge” is the final experiment, where airzooka cannons are filled with smoke to punch vortex smoke rings in to the excited crowd.
 Three audience members are chosen to challenge the brainiacs to the “airzooka challenge”, and much to the delight of the audience they win.
 Their prize: blowing up a microwave!

 Brainiac Live! is jam-packed into an hour of wacky fun for kids with a few sly jokes for the adults.
 It’s the kind of stuff that everyone wants to try and home but knows they shouldn’t.
 With a slew of high-octane experiments and the soundtrack to match, it will delight children whilst keeping adults similarly entertained.

-Watch a trailer for Brainiac Live! here:
+Watch the trailer for Brainiac Live! here: